Choosing the Right Enclosure for Your Pet Reptile

-This includes the heating, lighting and ventilation systems that are integral to your reptiles health and well being.
+This includes the heating, lighting and ventilation systems that are integral to your reptiles health and well-being.
 Most reptile enclosures have external lighting as it's safer, more effective at maintaining correct ambient temps and provides more room for the inhabitants.
-Internal lighting makes as much as the top 12 inches unusable due to unsafe UVB levels.
+Internal lighting makes as much as the top 14 inches or more unusable due to unsafe UVB levels (allowing 2" for the fixture and then 12" from the tube).
 Internal lighting can also burn reptiles and is more reflective causing unnecessary stress for your pet.

 Important - Before moving onto the next step: Does the Life Support System satisfy all of the needs for your pet reptile without reducing the minimum enclosure size (usable internal space)?

 If not, increase the size of your enclosure to allow for the area that internal lighting makes unusable.
-This is usually the top 12 inches that has dangerously high UVB levels.
-Most high output linear light fixtures need to be placed 10 to 12 inches above the reptiles basking spot.
-What this means as an example is that a 4 x 2 x 2, 120 gallon enclosure with internal lighting may have just half (60 gallons) of usable space and therefore, it's no longer able to provide the minimum recommended space for your pet.
+This is usually the top 14 inches that has dangerously high UVB levels.
+Most high output linear light fixtures need to be placed 12 to 18 inches above the reptiles basking spot.
+What this means as an example is that a 4 x 2 x 2, 120 gallon enclosure with internal lighting may have just one quarter (30 gallons when allowing for just a 4" substrate later) of usable space and therefore, it's no longer able to provide the minimum recommended space for your pet.

 Step # 3 - Enclosure Design

 Correctly designed enclosures are secure (lockable), and are made with the pets needs first and foremost.

 The substrate lip height should allow for your pets digging and burrowing needs.

 The acrylic or glass doors should not be reflective and this issue is usually solved with external lighting, which directs the lighting down towards the bottom.